 As set out in the rest of this report we have only been able to complete part of the scope of work set out in Appendix A. We consider that the Tram Project Board's desire to review the documentation in order to address the issues set out in the scope of work represents a practical and diligent approach to fulfilling their duties.
 We therefore intend to complete our review once the detail in the documentation, in particular the infrastructure contract and ITN, have been developed to a point where it is believed that all the major points relating to the performance and payment mechanisms have been addressed.
+It is not sufficient for PwC to simply review the documentation once finalised, PwC needs to be involved throughout the development of the payment mechanism and performance regime.
+Furthermore, as it is tie's intention to release the Tramco documentation prior to release of the Infraco documentation, PwC will need to be comfortable with the payment mechanism/performance regime principles before finalisation of the Infraco documentation, as such principles will need to be detailed in the Tramco documentation.]

 Owing to the tight timescale for this work and constraints over the availability of key personnel on the Project Team we have not had the opportunity to discuss our findings and confirm our interpretation of the contracts.
 We therefore intend to meet and discuss our findings with key members of the Project Team prior to finalising this report.
-Draft report for discussion dated 19 May 2006